National Airlines Flight 102: Aftermath

+"Lori" was named after Lori Alf, the wife of company owner Chris Alf.

 Investigation

-The United States National Transportation Safety Board (NTSB) and the Afghanistan Civil Aviation Authority investigated the crash.
+The United States National Transportation Safety Board (NTSB) and the Afghanistan Civil Aviation Authority investigated the accident.
 The NTSB reported in a 30 April 2013 press release that representatives of the Federal Aviation Administration and the Boeing Company would also provide technical expertise and aid in the investigation.

 On 2 June 2013, investigators from the Ministry of Transport and Civil Aviation of Afghanistan confirmed the load shift hypothesis as the starting point: the cargo of five mine resistant ambush protected vehicles (three Cougars and two Oshkosh M-ATV's), totaling 80 tons of weight, had not been properly secured.
-At least one armored vehicle had come loose and rolled backward, crashing through the airplane's rear bulkhead, damaging it.
-In the process it crippled key hydraulic systems and severely damaged the horizontal stabilizer components – most notably breaking its jackscrew, which rendered the airplane uncontrollable.
-Control of the aircraft was therefore lost, with the abnormal pitch-up rotation, stall, and crash to the ground ensuing.
-The damage made it impossible for the crew to regain control of the aircraft.
+At least one armored vehicle had come loose and rolled backward, struck the E8 rack which housed both the cockpit voice recorder (CVR) and the flight data recorder (FDR), causing them to cease recording, and then crashed through the airplane's rear bulkhead, damaging it.
+In the process it crippled key hydraulic systems and severely damaged the horizontal stabilizer mechanism, including breaking its jackscrew, rendering the airplane uncontrollable and resulting in the abnormal pitch-up rotation, stall, and eventual crash.

-The NTSB determined that the probable cause of this accident was "National Airlines' inadequate procedures for restraining special cargo loads, which resulted in the loadmaster's improper restraint of the cargo."
+The NTSB determined that the probable cause of this accident was "National Airlines' inadequate procedures for restraining special cargo loads, which resulted in the loadmaster's improper restraint of the cargo, combined with the aircraft being loaded with more heavy vehicles than could safely be secured in it."
 One of the key recommendations was to mandate training for all loadmasters.